Follow

 Method 2: Using the JSON Configuration File

-1. Open the Windows Terminal settings as shown in the previous steps.
+1. Open the Windows Terminal settings.

 Windows Terminal open json file